MattMcAdams/website/src/now.md

 ## Projects

-My current project is my [color palette generator](https://colorscale.app), ColorScale.
-But I've also recently overhauled my [CSS Boilerplate](https://github.com/MattMcAdams/CSS-Boilerplate).
+My current project is building a little home lab.
+Some other projects I've been working on recently are my [color palette generator](https://colorscale.app), ColorScale, and my [CSS Boilerplate](https://github.com/MattMcAdams/CSS-Boilerplate).

 ## Down Time

 While I'm trying to reduce my screen time, I do still enjoy digital media.
 Here's a quick list of what I'm into right now.

-- Reading: *I hate you, don't leave me* - Jerold Kreisman & Hal Straus
+- Reading: *Foundation* - Isaac Asimov
-- Playing: *Slime Rancher 2*
+- Playing: *Oblivion Remastered*
 - Watching: *Kipo and the Age of Wonderbeasts*
-- Listening: *Madhouse* - Matt Maltese
+- Listening: *Lucy* - Claire Rosinkranz

+I've also started drawing again, mostly still life and gesture practices right now.

 ## Interests